alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/form-structure.md

 <h2 class="heading-36" id="section-3">3.
 Start with one thing per page</h2>

-Most public-facing government service are used infrequently, by people with a broad range of digital skills and confidence.
+Most public-facing government services are used infrequently, by people with a broad range of digital skills and confidence.
 Because of this, we recommend that you:

-* having one thing per page
+* have one thing per page
 * only merge pages when you have clear evidence from user research that this would improve the user experience

 'One thing' could be: